Skip to main content

 Researchers can customize the keyboard bindings used during the task:

-Yes keykeyYKey for "yes" (match found) response
+Yes keyvss_key_yeskeyyKey for the "yes" (target present) response

-No keykeyNKey for "no" (no match) response
+No keyvss_key_nokeynKey for the "no" (target absent) response

 Participant Flow